zachchan105/marketlens/README.md

 - First visit: Can view ~12 different stocks
 - After that: Everything loads instantly from cache
 - Works great for normal browsing

+## Engineering Decisions

+### Caching

+MarketLens uses simple **file-based caching** for clarity and control.
+It's stored in `.next/cache/alphavantage`, which works well for self-hosted or long-running instances.
+On platforms like **Vercel** or **Coolify**, this cache may reset during rebuilds since those environments create new containers per deploy.
+For a larger production setup, I'd likely switch to **Redis** for persistent and distributed caching.
+For this project, file-based storage keeps things transparent and avoids unnecessary dependencies.

+### Logos

+Logos are stored **locally** in `/public/logos` rather than fetched live from Clearbit.
+This avoids API dependency issues and ensures consistent visuals and offline reliability.
+It also makes it easy to replace or edit logos manually later.

+### Rate Limits

+AlphaVantage's 25-call/day cap shaped how data is fetched:

+* **Prices:** Cached for 24h (frequently changing)
+* **Overviews:** Cached for 7d (rarely changing, staggered refresh)
+* Old cache is reused when limits are hit

+This design guarantees smooth behavior even when the free-tier API quota is reached.

 ## Project Structure